Allowing a self-audit from time to time, is a very helpful tool for personal growth and advancement.

 To be fair, the onus is not solely on you.
 Some people are not wholly comfortable with their lives and so feel judged despite attempts at delicacy.
 Their hearts condemn them and discussions make them defensive.

 But the lesson to take away from this is that your way is not the only way.
-No matter how strongly you hold your views, other people have the right to reject them.
-So don’t take it personally.
+It is important to remember that despite the strength of your convictions, others possess the right to dissent.
+Therefore, it’s best not to take it personally.

 For more, please read